 Macroeconomic Effects from Government Purchases and Taxes

-For U.S. annual data that include WWII, the estimated multiplier for temporary defense spending is 0.4-0.5 contemporaneously and 0.6-0.7 over two years.
-If the change in defense spending is "permanent" (gauged by Ramey's defense-news variable), the multipliers are higher by 0.1-0.2.
-The estimated multipliers are all significantly less than one and apply for given average marginal income-tax rates.
-We cannot estimate reliable multipliers for non-defense purchases because of the lack of good instruments.
-Since the defense-spending multipliers are less than one, greater spending crowds out other components of GDP, mainly investment, but also non-defense government purchases and net exports.
-Consumer expenditure on non-durables and services has only a small response.
-In a post-1950 sample, increases in average marginal income-tax rates (measured by a newly constructed time series) have significantly negative effects on GDP.
+For United States annual data that include World War II, the estimated multiplier for temporary defense spending is 0.4-0.5 contemporaneously and 0.6-0.7 over 2 years.
+If the change in defense spending is “permanent” (gauged by Ramey’s defense-news variable), the multipliers are higher by 0.1-0.2.
+Since all estimated multipliers are significantly less than 1, greater spending crowds out other components of gross domestic product (GDP), particularly investment.
+The lack of good instruments prevents estimation of reliable multipliers for nondefense purchases; multipliers in the literature of two or more likely reflect reverse causation from GDP to nondefense purchases.
+In a post-1950 sample, increases in average marginal income tax rates (measured by a newly constructed time series) have significantly negative effects on GDP.
 When interpreted as a tax multiplier, the magnitude is around 1.1.
-When we hold constant marginal tax rates, we find no statistically significant effects on GDP from changes in federal tax revenue (using the Romer-Romer exogenous federal tax-revenue change as an instrument).
-In contrast, with revenue held constant, increases in marginal tax rates still have a statistically significant negative effect on GDP.
-Therefore, tax changes seem to affect GDP mainly through substitution effects, rather than wealth effects.
-The combination of the estimated spending and tax multipliers implies that balanced-budget multipliers for defense spending are negative.
+The combination of the estimated spending and tax multipliers implies that the balanced-budget multiplier for defense spending is negative.
+We have some evidence that tax changes affect GDP mainly through substitution effects, rather than wealth effects.

 Suggested Citation: Suggested Citation